Overview

 Freeze Factory

-Deploys Freeze condition contracts that block release when a payment is frozen.
+Deploys Freeze condition contracts that block capture when the payer freezes a payment.

 Contract Address